-Applicants for entry to this course will be required to have the normal qualifications for entry to an MA degree.
+Applicants for entry to this course will be required to have the normal qualifications for entry to an MA Degree.
 Other university graduates with qualifications deemed equivalent may also be considered for admission.

 The course has a practical linguistic element and a cultural element.
-The former, which accounts for one hour-long class per week throughout the year, consists of translation from Italian into English and from English into Italian and of essay-writing in Italian.
-The cultural element is made up entirely of optional courses, which are as follows, though they are not necessarily all available in any one year (on the other hand, others may be offered at the discretion of the Head of Department), and certain combinations of options may not be allowed
+The former, which accounts for one hour-long class per week throughout the year, consists of translation from Italian into English and from English into Italian and of essay writing in Italian.
+The cultural element is made up entirely of optional courses, which are as follows, though they are not necessarily all available in any one year (on the other hand, others may be offered at the discretion of the Head of Department), and certain combinations of options may not be allowed.

 - 1. History of the Italian Language

 - 2. Italian Dialects

 - 3. Italian Linguistics

 - 4. Italian Lyric Poetry in the Thirteenth Century

 - 5. The Works of Dante

 - 6. Petrarch and Boccaccio

 - 7. Writers and Society in Florence between 1300 and 1450

 - 8. The Italian Chivalric Epic

 - 9. The Italian Renaissance Court

 - 10. Italian Renaissance Drama

 - 11. Power and Learning in Renaissance Naples

 - 12. Neoclassical Literature in Italy

-- 13. Eighteenth-century Italian Comedy
+- 13. Eighteenth Century Italian Comedy

 - 14. Realism in Italy from Romanticism to Modernism

 - 15. Modern Italian Poetry

 - 16. Pirandello

 - 17. Culture and Society in Italy during the Fascist Era

 - 18. Italian Neo-realism

 Students choose three of these courses.
-Typically, one of them is begun at the beginning of the first semester, another half-way through the same semester, and the last at the beginning of the second semester.
+Typically, one of them is begun at the beginning of the First Semester, another halfway through the same Semester, and the last at the beginning of the Second Semester.
 Class contact in connection with each course varies between twelve and twenty-four hours, and the duration of the courses is also flexible.

 The examination consists of five written papers, a minor dissertation and an oral examination.
-Assessment of course work leading to the written papers is taken into account as part of the examination.
+Assessment of coursework leading to the written papers is taken into account as part of the examination.
 The dissertation must cover a subject approved by the Head of the Department and should be about 10,000-12,000 words in length (excluding footnotes, appendices and bibliography).

-Enquiries regarding application procedures and details of courses should be made to: Professor John Barnes, Department of Italian, Room A310, John Henry Newman Building, University College Dublin, Belfield, Dublin 4 (telephone: 01-7168474; e-mail: John.C.Barnes@ucd.ie) before 30 June in the year for which entry is sought.
+Enquiries regarding application procedures and details of courses should be made to:

-Applications from overseas graduates should be made before 1 May of the year of entry.
+Professor John Barnes Department of Italian, Room A310 John Henry Newman Building University College Dublin Belfield, Dublin 4 before 30th June in the year for which entry is sought.
+Applications from overseas graduates should be made before 1st May of the year of entry.